| Go to the first, previous, next, last section, table of contents.

 of fields, their names and types, etc.).
 You can access field information

-sequentially within the row by calling mysql_fetch_field() repeatedly,
+sequentially within the row by callingmysql_fetch_field()repeatedly,

-or by field number within the row by calling
+or by field number within the row by callingmysql_fetch_field_direct().
+The current field cursor position may be

-changed by calling mysql_field_seek() .
+changed by callingmysql_field_seek().
 Setting the field cursor

-affects subsequent calls to mysql_fetch_field() .
+affects subsequent calls tomysql_fetch_field().
 You can also get

-information for fields all at once by calling mysql_fetch_fields() .
+information for fields all at once by callingmysql_fetch_fields().

 For detecting and reporting errors, MySQL provides access to error

-functions.
+information by means of the mysql_errno()andmysql_error()functions.
 These return the error code or error message for the most

 recently invoked function that can succeed or fail, allowing you to determine